SalesLoft/SupportEngineer-offline-exercise/README.md

 3. Type `bundle install`
 4. Setup the database `rails db:setup`

-You can use either the Rails Console with ActiveRecord or Postgres console and pure SQL.
-Alternatively, you can import our database in another application of your choice, running the command `rake db:dump format=sql` it will create a .sql file to import.
+You can use either the Rails Console with ActiveRecord or the Postgres console and pure SQL.
+Alternatively, you can import our database in another application of your choice.
+Running the command `rake db:dump format=sql` will create a .sql file to import.

 We would like to see the queries along with the answers for the following questions: